-Can the minister indicate what discussions she has had with the chairperson and members of the Sanikiluaq Hunters and Trappers Association regarding this issue?
+Can the minister indicate what discussions she has had with the Chairperson and members of the Sanikiluaq Hunters and Trappers Association regarding this issue?
 Thank you, Mr. Speaker.

 Hon.
 Joanna Quassa (interpretation): Thank you, Mr. Speaker.
-I would also like to thank my colleague asking that question.
+I also thank my colleague asking that question.
 The Sanikiluaq Hunters and Trappers Organization was informed by way of correspondence on May 12, 2023.
 Thank you, Mr. Speaker.